 Mandatory Reporting of Child Abuse

-All states have laws that identify individuals who are obligated to report suspected child abuse, including social workers these individuals are often referred to as "mandatory reporters."
+All states have laws that identify individuals who are obligated to report suspected child abuse, including social workers – these individuals are often referred to as "mandatory reporters."
 The requirements vary from state to state, but typically, a report must be made when the reporter (in his or her official capacity) suspects or has reason to believe that a child has been abused or neglected.
 Most states operate a toll-free hotline to receive reports of abuse and typically the reporter may choose to remain anonymous (there are limitations and exceptions that vary by state so please review your state’s laws).

-Reflection Exercise Explanation
+Personal Reflection Exercise Explanation

 Personal Reflection Exercise #1

 The preceding section contained Codes of Ethics for mental health professionals.
 Write three case study examples regarding how you might use the content of this section in your practice.

 Ethics CEU QUESTION 5